open-sauced/maintainer-intro-course/effective-communication.md

 A critical factor in successfully addressing a problem is to approach it in a way that values and respects the feelings and perspectives of others.
 This not only prevents any harm to the relationship but also leads to positive outcomes when resolving conflicts.

 The key is to think before you speak and choose your words wisely.
 You want to be able to tell the truth, but at the same time, also consider others' feelings and make them feel safe.
-Use positive language, yet direct, to prevent misunderstandings.
-You should consider balancing being straightforward and sensitive and avoid pointing fingers.
+Use positive yet direct language to prevent misunderstandings; consider balancing being straightforward and sensitive, and avoid pointing fingers.

 **Here is an example of a scenario**: